rsvim/rfc/6-ColoringSystem.md

 Note:

 1. regex-based engines (vim, textmate) syntax files are mostly config files like json/yaml/xml.
 While treesitter parser is a `parser.c` that implements the tokenizer parser for the language, and it needs to compile (with C/C++ compiler) into dynamical library (`.so`, `.dylib`, `.dll`) and load into the editor to work with treesitter.
 2. Once source code text file are parsed into tokens, they are also been used by other functions/features of the editor.
-For example [textobjects](https://vimhelp.org/motion.txt.html#text-objects) in vim, [textobjects](https://docs.helix-editor.com/textobjects.html).
+For example [textobjects](https://vimhelp.org/motion.txt.html#text-objects) in vim, [textobjects](https://docs.helix-editor.com/textobjects.html) in helix.